 Many of today’s mattresses are designed to only be slept on one side.
 The latest technological developments in spring manufacturing and mattress fillings means that you no longer need to struggle turning heavy mattresses which arguably result in back injuries in the first place.
 Our advice is to always follow the manufacturer’s instructions on how to care for your mattress.

 A firm mattress is best for a bad back.
 This used to be common advice given by many GPs as well as telling their patients to “put an old door or planks of wood under your mattress”.
 The truth is that there are so many reasons for a bad back and many different types of back, shoulder and hip pain.
-The A firm mattress is best for a bad backmost important thing is to choose a mattress that offers correct support for your spine – one that keeps your spine straight when you lie on your side or in its natural curve when you lie on your back.
+The most important thing is to choose a mattress that offers correct support for your spine – one that keeps your spine straight when you lie on your side or in its natural curve when you lie on your back.
 A mattress that is too firm will cause pinching of nerves, reduced blood flow and lead to numbness or pins and needles.
 Muscles have to work harder to get comfortable, resulting in strain on tendons and leading to pain.
 If your mattress has seen better days, there’s a good chance that it may be a contributing factor to any back pain.
 Buying a new mattress that provides the right level of comfort and support may well help or even cure back pain.

 The more springs in a mattress, the more comfortable it is and the better its support.
 There is a degree of truth in this but only up to a point.
 In the UK, there appears to be an obsession with spring count with some mattresses now boasting spring counts of 10,000 or more for a king size.
 Using standard size pocket springs in a single layer, a basic king size mattress would contain around 800 and the maximum would be around 2,000.